iqtree/iqtree.github.io/doc/Dating.md

 Bayesian dating with MCMCtree
 ------------------------------------------------------------

-From IQ-TREE 2.5 onwards, we provide the functionality in IQ-TREE to infer time trees using Bayesian MCMCtree method.
+From IQ-TREE version 3.0.1 onwards, we provide the functionality in IQ-TREE to infer time trees using Bayesian MCMCtree method.

 If you use this feature, please cite:

 > __P.
-Demotte, M. Panchaksaram, N. Ly-Trong, M. dos Reis  and B.Q.
+Demotte, M. Panchaksaram, H. Kumarasinghe, N. Ly-Trong, M. dos Reis  and B.Q.
 Minh__
 >(2025) IQ2MC: A New Framework to Infer Phylogenetic Time Trees Using IQ-TREE
->and MCMCtree.
+>and MCMCtree with Mixture Models.
+Submitted.

 IQ2MC workflow for time tree inference
 --------------------------------------